 The Introduction of Crew Resource Management

-By the 1970s, airline crashes due to communication failures led to the development of CRM – a notable case study of which was the crash of United 173 (1978), when A crew fixated on a landing gear issue, ignored fuel levels, leading to a crash.
+By the 1970s, airline crashes due to communication failures led to the development of CRM – a notable case study of which was the crash of United 173 (1978), when a crew fixated on a landing gear issue, ignored fuel levels, leading to a crash.

 In 1981, FAA, NASA, and United Airlines collaborated to enhance cockpit communication and decision-making by the introduction of Crew Resource Management (CRM).
 CRM eliminated structured, rigid command hierarchies, encouraging input from all crew members and now a global requirement in pilot training.